 Table of Contents

 X-teams introduces a new team model that is externally-focused, and it’s known as X-team.
 This team balances the internal activities with an equal commitment to external activities.
 The main difference between traditional and -teams is that the X-team goes outside from day one and continues to do so throughout the project’s lifecycle.
 In fact, the x-team will reach a balance when the external mindset will be always present even when they’ve shifted to internal activity.
-To sum, the team needs to set up external mindset in order to achieve balance.
+To sum, the team needs to set up an external mindset in order to achieve balance.

 Being externally focused, X-teams are able to identify emerging needs and opportunities to adopt quick changes.
 They are also better at building strong connections to management and to other groups within their company to ensure that the work done is always seen as valuable and supportive.
 X-teams are far less likely to make classic mistakes because their attention is turned to external stakeholders and conditions.

-Finally, the X-team improves the organization’s ability to produce creative ideas and to execute them.
+Finally, the X-team improves the organization’s ability to produce creative ideas and execute them.
 Overall, these teams can increase innovative capacity not only within the organization but also outside the organization.

 "Good teams often fail because they don’t work consistently and effectively outside their own boundaries." - Henrik Bresman